 In 1853, the Hudson Bay Company established a sheep farm at the southern end of the island.
 By the time the pig confrontation occurred (yes, it should have been a sheep), there were more than 4,500 sheep on the island.

 English Camp was set up by the British Royal Marines on March 21, 1860 at Garrison's Bay on the northwest coast.
-They would remain there for twelve years before the final settlement was reached, and withdrew from the camp on November 25, 1872.
+They would remain there for twelve years during joint occupation with the Americans before the final settlement was reached, and withdrew from the camp on November 25, 1872.
+An eventual ruling stated that the land belonged to the United States.

 San Juan Islands Now